 - Full eye examination and evaluation by the surgeon who will perform your Lasik procedure.

 You will meet your surgeon and all of your questions will be answered at the free consultation.
 If you are a good candidate, you can schedule Lasik right away.
-If Lasik is not your best option, Dr. Nielsen or Dr. Moreira will discuss any alternative procedure that is better for you.
+If Lasik is not your best option, Dr. Nielsen, Dr. Moreira, or Dr. Khanna will discuss any alternative procedure that is better for you.

 You need to leave your contact lenses out for at least 7 days in order to get accurate measurements.
 If you are unable to take out your contact lenses before the consult, we may need to repeat some measurements before your Lasik procedure.
 Hard Contact Lenses should be out 3 weeks before the free consultation.

 To make the No-Contact Lens Period as short as possible and to minimize the inconvenience, we can schedule your free consultation and Lasik procedure close together (Day 1 to Day 7 no Contact Lenses, Day 8 Free Consult, Day 9 Lasik procedure).

 The LASIK and other corneal refractive procedures are done at Quincy Laser Eye Center at 300 Congress Street, Suite #207 Quincy MA 02169.
 It is in the same building on the same floor as the Nielsen Eye Center Quincy location.
 The center was built specifically for LASIK.
 Family members are welcome to watch through a large glass viewing area into the Laser suite.
 You will need someone to drive you home on the day of your procedure, as you will be given a mild sedative.